influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/prometheus.md

 withWhen(when)
 ```

-When is a conditional statement that decides when to emit the metric
+"When is a conditional statement that decides when to emit the metric"

 ## obj counter

-Counter is a Counter prometheus metric
+"Counter is a Counter prometheus metric"

 ### fn counter.withValue